ProgramCrafter/salsa-iwj-otter/docs/dev.md

 since the `Makefile` won't notice, otherwise, that the relevant cargo rune(s) need to be re-run.
 Needlessly deleting all the stamp files wastes only a handful of seconds (on my stupidly fast laptop).
-Deleting the xtamp files is not needed if you simply edit Rust source files.
+Deleting the stamp files is not needed if you simply edit Rust source files.